Understanding the Return Statement in C Programming

 - To Return Results: Functions often process data and need to send the result back to the caller.
 The

-statement can be used to do this, even invoid
+returnstatement can be used to do this, even invoidfunctions.

 Example: Early Exit with Return Statement: